Umami Pot

 • Toasted sesame seeds

-Soy sauce is generally used as the base for these flavorings, but it is also delicious when seasoned with salt instead.
-After you have tried the recipe, feel free to explore these combinations.
+Soy sauce is generally used as the base for this dish, but it is also delicious when seasoned with salt instead.
+Once you have tried the recipe, feel free to experiment with your favorite combinations.

 Tataki Kyuri (Japanese Smashed Cucumbers)